Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Star hull and topological hull

-Of course, \eqref{eq:inclusion} is only useful if we can compute $\bbE[\Area(\mathcal{H}^\star_{\tau_\bbD})]$, which is precisely what the next theorem does.
-The proof is essentially the same argument from Theorem \ref{thm:main} applied to the \emph{radial function} of the trace $\boldsymbol{W}_{[0,\tau_\bbD]}$ instead of the support function.
+For $t\geq 0$, let $\cH_t^\star=\strh \bfW_{[0,t]}$.
+In the following theorem, we compute $\bbE[\Area(\cH^\star_{\tau_\bbD})]$.
+The proof is essentially the same argument from Theorem \ref{thm:main} applied to the \emph{radial function} of the trace $\bfW_{[0,\tau_\bbD]}$ instead of the support function.
 For this reason, we combine all of the steps into one proof and omit some of the repetitive details.

 \begin{theorem} The expected value of the area of the star hull of standard planar Brownian motion run until the exit time from the unit disk is given by

 \end{theorem}